luciat/Course_Project/README.md

 http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

-More information is also avaiable in the provided Code Book.
+More information is also available in the provided Code Book.

 The script run_analysis.R does the work described below: